-The latest iOS 16 update brings plenty of new additions to the iPhone.
-Not only does it address a few long overdue requests, such as lock screen customization, but it also refreshes Apple’s default apps with several handy features.
+iOS 16 brought plenty of additions to the iPhone.
+Not only did it address a few long overdue requests, such as lock screen customization, but it also refreshed Apple’s default apps with several handy features.
 These improvements come at a cost: iOS 16 can take a serious toll on your iPhone’s battery life.

 Prevent Spotlight from scanning your data for richer results